 Designing an effective pricing page should be high up on your list of priorities.
 After spending a lot of time, effort and money on getting potential customers to your pricing page, you need to make sure that you do everything in your power to not fall at the final hurdle.

 As mentioned before, the pricing page is your first attempt to make a sale.
 And therefore, should have the right elements in place for your customers to push through with the purchase.
 Here are some factors that you should take into consideration before you dive into the details:

 If you are offering software, the only way to sell it is to let the end-users experience what it’s like to use your service and what benefits that it offers.
 Offering a period of a free trial is a good way to introduce your service.
 If you are doing a free trial, make sure that you put restrictions on the access so the customers will be encouraged to buy to continue using your service.

 Make sure that you are clear on the customer’s next step – make that subscribe button obvious in the pricing page, place call-to-action at the end of pricing section.
 Customers are often impatient and they will give up on their own if they do not exactly what to do next in the process.
 One of the best ways to do this is to be clear and understandable with your buttons.
 You will also need to suggest the most appropriate plan for the general users to make the decision easy for them.

 Once the customer gets in your pricing page, you have more than 50% chance of converting them into potential buyers.
 Using reassurance statements and placing testimonials strategically in your pricing page will help you close the deal.
 Make them feel that they are doing the right thing and cling on to that emotional call.

 As long as you are confident with your product, you can create a pricing page that will highlight the benefit more than the price.
-If you want to know more about the webinar, you can watch it entirely here.

 - 23 Sep, 2015